EASA2026 FAQs

 Paper length

 Each session slot will be 105 minutes long, accommodating a maximum of five presenters.
-Convenors should allot each presenter a maximum of 15 +5 mins for panels of five papers.
-However if the panel is a Lightning panel, it may accept more than five presentations within a session (up to 10).
+Convenors should allot each presenter a maximum of 15 +5 mins for panels of five papers; however, if fewer papers the timing may vary, or remain the same and have longer discussion at the end.

 Editing your panel/paper